HackerExperience/letsbuildagame-docs/how_it_works/phases.md

 Really not much needs to be said here, I guess.
 Those who work with software knows exactly how this phase is.

+It is a quick but necessary step to better account for potential breaking mistakes, and to make sure we are developing something we actually need.

+However, given the nature of Phase VI, it's Okay to relax a bit on software planning.
+We expect to make constant planning through Phase VI.

 # Evolutionary Prototyping (Phase VI)

 ## Overview